- Sharp, sleek styling

-The 2014 Ford Transit Connect takes some baby steps away from its almost purely commercial root -- and ends up with a nimble, appealing Wagon that will remind some of when minivans weren't so big, bloated, and expensive.
+The 2015 Ford Transit Connect eschews the ungainly mass and size of traditional commercial vans, while the nimble, appealing Wagon that will remind some of when minivans weren't so big and bloated.

-The new Transit Connect bridges the gap between the Ford C-Max hybrid hatchbacks and the coming Transit van, a full-size vehicle that one day will replace the Econoline.
+With the freshly redesigned Transit Connect, a model that was released last year, to an abbreviated 2014 model year, Ford is hoping it can nudge what was formerly a commercial-duty vehicle a little closer to the mainstream.
+The new 2015 Transit Connect bridges the gap between the Ford C-Max hybrid hatchbacks and the new Transit van, a full-size vehicle that will soon fully replace the Econoline.
 And it definitely blends some clear influences and hardware from the Escape crossover into the mix.

-The front-wheel-drive Transit Connect Wagon offers a choice of either a 2.5-liter four-cylinder engine or a 1.6-liter turbocharged four.
+It's no exaggeration to say that the 2015 Transit Connect family has the driving dynamics of a small car, matched with enough space and payload to handle most of what small-business owners will throw at it.
+The front-wheel-drive Transit Connect and Transit Connect Wagon offer a choice of either a 2.5-liter four-cylinder engine or a 1.6-liter turbocharged four.
 Both are teamed to a six-speed automatic transmission.
-Mileage is a slightly better with the 178-horsepower EcoBoost 1.6, at 22 mpg city, 29 highway, and that engine is a more refined pick because of its accessible mid-rev torque, which results in more comfortable, responsive driving in traffic -- although the 169-hp 2.5-liter feels nearly as quick foot-to-the-floor.
+Mileage is a slightly better with the 178-horsepower EcoBoost 1.6, at 22 mpg city, 30 mpg highway, and that engine is a more refined pick because of its accessible mid-rev torque, which results in more comfortable, responsive driving in traffic -- although the 169-hp 2.5-liter feels nearly as quick foot-to-the-floor.

-From a purely practical standpoint, the Transit Connect gets business done -- with surprisingly good passenger comfort and a tight, quiet interior.
+From a purely practical standpoint, the Transit Connect and Transit Connect Wagon get business done -- with surprisingly good comfort and a tight, quiet interior.
 The front area feels, as in the Ford Escape, like the interior of a small car but elevated several inches—and with the raised roof on every model, more drivers will have more than a foot above their head.
-In three-row versions, the back-seat arrangement is impressive, with the second row split 60/40 and generously sized to fit adults; it has seatbacks that flip forward, then the entire seat folds forward and then deep into the floorwell with a continuous motion.
-The twin third-row seats can jockey fore and aft a few inches, while they fold flat and an extending shelf allows the cargo floor to be perfectly flat with everything in place.
+In three-row Wagon versions, the back-seat arrangement is impressive, with the second row split 60/40 and generously sized to fit adults; it has seatbacks that flip forward, then the entire seat folds forward and then deep into the floorwell, all with a continuous motion.
+The twin third-row seats can jockey fore and aft a few inches, while they fold flat and an extending shelf allows the cargo floor to be flush.